 The annual process of course selection begins in the winter with a series of information sessions conducted by teachers and counselors, the posting of this Program of Studies to parents, teacher recommendation for courses, and individual conferences with students.
 At the end of that process, a listing of the courses selected by each student is posted to the parent portal for review and approval by parents.
 This provides an opportunity to make changes prior to the master schedule being developed.
 Requests for changes after this point are more difficult to accommodate and are governed by the procedures which follow.
 Minimum Course Load:

 All students in grades 9 through 12 must be enrolled in a minimum of five credit bearing courses plus Physical Education each semester.
 8th graders are generally enrolled in the equivalent of 8 periods of study.
 These requirements may be waived by the principal in exceptional circumstances.
 Course Changes/Course Drop:

 Students are expected to remain committed to choices made during the selection process.
-All course subject changes require teacher communication, parental consent and approval by the counselor.
+Students contemplating a course change should discuss their reasons for changing the course with their guidance counselor.
+All course subject changes require the appropriate form ensuring teacher communication, parental consent, and approval by the counselor.
 Changes are subject to established deadlines and space availability in the new course.
 It should be understood that for the student to receive full credit for late entry into a course, arrangements must be made for making up missed work.
 The student has the responsibility for seeing that this is carried out.
-The deadline for a student dropping a fall semester course is the first Friday in October, for a second semester course, the first Friday in March.
+Students may request to make schedule changes prior to the first day of the semester.
+Once classes begin, students are required to remain in the class for five school days before being permitted to make any schedule changes.
+The deadline for a student dropping a fall semester course is the first Friday in October, for a spring semester course, the first Friday in March.
 The deadline for a student dropping a full year course is the first Friday in December.
 The intent of extending this into the second marking period is to give the teacher and counselor the opportunity to encourage the student to remain in the course.
 Please note that if a course level changes after a marking period ends, the grade achieved for that course will be used as the first quarter grade in the new course.
 No adjustments will be made according to level change.
 Drops before these deadlines incur no penalty.
 Courses specifically required for graduation may only be dropped in exceptional circumstances and require approval by the principal.
 No credit is granted for dropped courses.